Guns Found in Sheffield Drug Raid Spark Prison Sentences

-On 6 August 2019, a misuse of drugs act warrant was executed at a property on Prince of Wales Road, Manor Castle.
+On 6 August 2019, police executed a misuse of drugs warrant at a property on Prince of Wales Road, Manor Castle, Sheffield.
+While searching for drugs, officers instead uncovered two firearms and a black bag filled with bullets.

-At Sheffield Crown Court on Wednesday 26 October, Murphy, of Prince of Wales Road, Sheffield, and Reside, of HMP Moorlands, was sentenced to five years each in prison.
+At Sheffield Crown Court on Wednesday 26 October, both men were sentenced to five years in prison.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.